Policies for Graduate Assistantships

 A Graduate Assistant is on an academic appointment not involving academic tenure.
 The appointment may be full-time (20 hours per week) or half-time (10 hours per week).

-GAs holding regular 20-hour appointments are considered full-time students by the University if they are registered for at least 24 units.
-GAs who hold half-time (10 hour) assistantships are considered full-time students if they are registered for 36 units.
+GAs holding regular 20-hour appointments are considered full-time students by the University if they are registered for at least 24 units in a semester term or 18 units in a 12-week term program.
+GAs who hold half-time (10 hour) assistantships are considered full-time students if they are registered for 36 units in a semester term or 27 in a 12-week term program.
 Audited courses do not generate units and cannot be used in calculating registration status.
 Individual departments or graduate programs may have higher registration requirements for their GAs.

 For more information about unit requirements, please view the Registration Policies.

 A Graduate Assistant must be a registered graduate student in good standing enrolled in a degree program at the University of Maryland, College Park and must be making satisfactory progress toward the degree.
 Appointments are normally given to those students who have shown superior aptitude in their field of study and who appear likely to render a high quality of service to the university by their teaching or research activities or their administrative work in a unit.
 Non-Degree Seeking Students are not eligible to hold Graduate Assistantships.